"- Why should I change? My personality does not vary according to my residence."

 - Exquisite!
 Ryad said approvingly, inhaling a second time.

-- Indeed, agreed Alym, they are much better than ours.
+- Yes, agreed Alym, they are much better than ours.

-- We are really being treated like princes, said he.
+- We are really being treated like princes, he said.

 - Or like hostages, finished Alym.

 - Don’t be such a pessimist, begged Ryad while readjusting his perfumed pillow.

 - It is not pessimism but realism, corrected Alym.

 Ryad laughed brushing it off:

 - Look at this luxury.
 Isn’t it an ideal place to regain some strength?